Blog

 From this structured discussion, you and your potential partner will have a much better sense of what an enhanced working relationship could look like.
 Take the time to step away and examine it carefully.
 Is this what you want?
 Is it the right thing for you to focus on now?
 Can you make the shifts necessary to deliver on it?
 Can they?

-Make an agreement to come back together to discuss next steps.
+Make an agreement to come back together to discuss the next steps.
 If, after reflection, you determine that this is something you should pursue, you now want to take the time to create a business plan with specifics that measure progress and track commitments.
 If not, come back with ways you can work together, but not in a formal partnership agreement.

 Business Innovation Brief